AntonioSkara132/LangPathModel/README.md

 **NEW**

 Because of increasing size of our data we decided to put comined data on hugging face.
-Link to hugging face is:
+Link to hugging face is [here](https://huggingface.co/datasets/Tonio123/CaptyShapes)

 You can also generate dataset by shapes.py in data folder by modifying classes list:
 In classes add: